Kidnapping of Shannon Matthews: Trial and convictions

-In November 2008, the trial heard evidence that Shannon had been drugged to subdue her whilst held.
+In November 2008, the trial heard evidence that Shannon had been drugged to subdue her while held.
 The Daily Telegraph reported that "The jury was told Shannon was drugged and restrained with a strap tied to a roof beam after her mother hatched a plan to make £50,000 from her faked kidnap."

 On 13 November, Detective Constable Mark Cruddace and Detective Superintendent Andy Brennan gave evidence at Leeds Crown Court.
 A forensic toxicologist told the court that tests on Shannon's hair indicated she had been given temazepam for up to 20 months before her disappearance.

 Donovan claimed that Karen Matthews had asked him to look after her daughter for several days and that they would make money from newspaper rewards.
 He told the court that she had threatened him with violence.

 On 27 November, Karen Matthews gave evidence.
-Sobbing throughout, she denied having anything to do with her daughter's disappearance, claiming that Meehan told her to 'take the blame' for what had happened.
+Sobbing throughout, she denied having anything to do with her daughter's disappearance, claiming that Meehan told her to "take the blame" for what had happened.
 She said she did so because she was scared of him.
 In cross-examination, Julian Goose QC said that she had told police a total of five versions of the story and accused her of "telling lie after lie, after lie".

 On 4 December 2008, Karen Matthews and Michael Donovan were found guilty of kidnapping, false imprisonment and perverting the course of justice.
-The plan had been for Donovan to release Shannon at Dewsbury Market, drive around the corner to "discover" her then take her to a police station and claim the £50,000 reward.
-This would be split between Donovan and Karen Matthews.
+The plan had been for Donovan to release Shannon at Dewsbury Market, drive around the corner to "discover" her, then take her to a police station and claim the £50,000 reward, which would be split between Donovan and Karen Matthews.

 On 23 January 2009, Donovan and Karen Matthews were sentenced to eight years in prison by Mr Justice McCombe.

 Karen Matthews was released in April 2012 after serving half her sentence.
 Donovan had already been released.
 She reportedly moved to the south of the country and became a born-again Christian.

-During the trial, the prosecution revealed that Shannon Matthews had been suffering from nightmares after the event and needed regular psychotherapy counselling.
+During the trial, the prosecution revealed that Shannon Matthews regularly had nightmares and needed psychotherapy sessions.
 Shannon was later given a new identity and placed with a foster family.

 Post-trial media reaction

 In the aftermath of the trial, revelations about the life that Shannon Matthews and her siblings had endured with their mother were widely highlighted and politicised by the media.
 The "welfare state" was heavily scrutinised.
-The Daily Telegraph, described a "dysfunctional family where children equalled benefits", a claim that was supported by Shannon's aunt, Julie Poskitt.
+The Daily Telegraph claimed they were a "dysfunctional family where children equalled benefits".

 Writer and political activist Owen Jones later proposed in his 2011 book Chavs: The Demonization of the Working Class that for both the Conservative Party and those parts of the media traditionally supportive of its agenda, "Karen Matthews had become a convenient political prop"; that the case was cynically used to garner public support for the party's subsequent programme of austerity and cut-backs to spending on welfare.